nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The following is a detailed explanation of the operations which take place when the `showevents` command is called

 1. After successfully parsing of user input the `ShowEventCommand#exeucte(Model model)` method is called.
-2. Since all events are stored in a `FilterList`, a `PREDICATE_SHOW_ALL_EVENTS` is passed to the list so that it now contains all the events in the addressbook.
-3. The GUI will then switch to the events tab and display all the events in the addressbook.
+2. Since all events are stored in a `FilteredList`, a `PREDICATE_SHOW_ALL_EVENTS` is passed to the list so that it now contains all the events in the addressbook.
+The `PREDICATE_SHOW_EVENTS` essentially returns `true` for every entry in the `FilteredList` i.e no item is being filtered out, thus all the events in the addressbook can be accessed through the list.
+3. The GUI contains a pointer to the `FilteredList` present in the `ModelManager`, thus it is able to retrieve all the events present in the addressbook and represent them as a `EventCard` class which is a JavaFX UI feature which visually depicts the event's name, date and time, description and the names of any friends associated with the event.
+4. The `MainWindow` class receives the `CommandResult` after `ShowEventsCommand::execute` is done executing, a boolean `event` within `CommandResult` decides whether `MainWindow::changeInterface` is called which changes the tab from `Friends` tab to `Events` or vice versa.

+#### Design Considerations

+- Current Implementation
+  - The current implementation fits very well with AB3 and is backward compatible as well.

+- Alternate Implementations
+  - Another possibility is to have a list representing which commands refer to the Friends tab and which commands refer to the Events tab, this list can be checked once a command is entered and the tab can accordingly be switched.
+However, this implementation involves a lot of maintenance as everytime a new commands is created it will need to be added here, thus we did not choose to proceed with this implementation.

 #### 2.4 Edit event